MrMelon54/gitea-release-attacher/README.md

 ```
 Usage of ./gitea-release-attacher:
+  -drafts
+    	publish also to draft releases
   -filename string
     	attachment filename
   -instance string
     	Gitea instance
   -path string
     	filepath to be attached
+  -pre-release
+    	publish also to pre releases
   -release-id int
     	release ID to attach file
   -release-tag string